Rachel is an aspiring writer with a preference for the simple things in life, such as what Mother Nature has to offer.

 This year is our second summer camping, and my daughter now CAN climb out of the crib, but very rarely actually does.
 So once again, she is sleeping in the Pack'N'Play in the camper, and quite happily I might add!

 Pro-tip: You can move a Pack'N'Play outside of the camper (in the shade, of course) place the baby in it, and cover it with a fitted twin size sheet.
 This keeps the baby contained, covered from the sun, blocked from nearly all bugs, and you can lounge in your chair nearby with your book.

 Feeding a baby on a camping trip is probably the second-hardest challenge to solve.

 If the baby is exclusively breastfed, the answer is simple!
 However, if the baby is bottle fed or is old enough that he or she is eating solids, the solution is a little more complicated.

 Warming up milk for a baby in a camper can be a challenge.
 The simplest solution, of course, is to simply use the microwave.
 But if you are on a campground and it is 5 in the morning, starting up your generator just to turn on the microwave is somewhat frowned upon.

 In those cases, the solution is to heat water up on the stove, then pour the hot water into a container, then set the bottle in the container until it comes to the desired warmth for the baby.
 This takes some time, but will not upset any fellow campers nearby!

 Older babies will want a high chair to sit in while eating more solid foods, as anybody who has attempted to spoon feed a baby on their lap knows this is a disaster waiting to happen!
-Chicco makes a clamp-on high chair which can be clamped onto the table and tightened securely.
+Chicco makes a clamp-on high chair that can be clamped onto the table and tightened securely.
 It holds up to a 40 pound child.
-My daughter was happier in that chair, eating cereal, than she was anywhere else in her first camping trip!
+My daughter was happier in that chair eating cereal than she was anywhere else on her first camping trip!